ForgottenProgramme/ForgottenProgramme/README.md

 ### Dear Visitor, Hello! 👋

-I am Mahe from Delhi. </br> I code in Python. </br>
+I am Mahe. <br>
-I am a Software Engineer at [Anaconda](https://www.anaconda.com/).
-I previously interned at conda-forge, Quansight Labs and RedHat.</br>
+I am a Software Engineer at [Anaconda](https://www.anaconda.com/).<br>
 When I am not being lazy, I read books.
-I like to write too, mostly in fits of fervor, [here](https://renderingsofmyheart.wordpress.com/).</br>
+I just finished reading "The Remains of the Day".
+If you've read this book or are currently reading it and would like to talk about it, please reach out to me.
+I love discussing literature and cinema! <br>
-Out of deference for my graduation degree, I maintain a [technical blog](https://maheiram.medium.com/) as well.</br> I used to be a member of the University Dramatics Club and can do a Shakespeare or two.</br> I [tweet](https://twitter.com/IramMahe). </br>
+I like to write too, mostly in fits of fervor, [here](https://renderingsofmyheart.wordpress.com/).</br> I [tweet](https://twitter.com/IramMahe). </br>
 Oh, I have a [website](https://forgottenprogramme.github.io/) you might like to look at :).
 <!--